What’s a Convection Oven, and When Should You Use It?

 When to Use the Convection Setting

-- Roasting.
-Foods that are roasted, like meats and vegetables, really benefit from convection cooking.
+- Any time you’re roasting: Foods that are roasted, like meats and vegetables, really benefit from convection cooking.
 They cook faster, more evenly, and the drier environment yields crispy skin and caramelizes exteriors much better.

-- Pies and pastries.
-Convection heat melts fat and creates steam faster, which helps create more lift in pie doughs and pastries like croissants.
+- When baking pies and pastries: Convection heat melts fat and creates steam faster, which helps create more lift in pie doughs and pastries like croissants.

-- Cookies.
-Convection allows you to bake more than one tray of cookies at a time evenly without the need to rotate them partway through baking.
+- When making lots of cookies: Convection allows you to bake more than one tray of cookies at a time evenly without the need to rotate them partway through baking.

-- Things that are cooked covered.
-If you're covering up the food with a lid, like a braise, or covering a casserole dish with foil, moisture loss is not an issue, so you might as well cook on convection since it'll cook faster.
+- Any time you’re making something that’s cooked with a cover: If you’re covering up the food with a lid, like a braise, or covering a casserole dish with foil, moisture loss is not an issue, so you might as well cook on convection since it’ll cook faster.

-- Toasting and dehydrating.
-When you toast or dehydrate food, the goal is to remove moisture as quickly as possible, so convection is more efficient than regular.
+- When you’re toasting or dehydrating: When you toast or dehydrate food, the goal is to remove moisture as quickly as possible, so convection is more efficient than regular.

 When Not to Use the Convection Setting